mfarragher/obsidiantools/README.md

 See some of the **key features** below - all accessible from the `vault` object either through a method or an attribute.

-As this package relies upon note (file)names, it is only recommended for use on vaults where wikilinks are not formatted as paths and where note names are unique.
+The package is built to support the 'shortest path when possible' option for links.
 This should cover the vast majority of vaults that people create.
+See the wiki for more info on what sort of wikilink syntax is not well-supported.

 ## 💡 Key features
 This is how **`obsidiantools`** can complement your workflows for note-taking: